 At the beginning of the semester, each student receives $5.00 in a personal printing account for paper.
 Each month during the semester another $1.25 is added.
 There is no charge to the student for this printing allowance.
 Accounting software tallies a student’s printing usage.
 Students pay $.05 cents per black & white page printed and $.50 cents per color page printed.
-All balances are cleared at the close of each semester.
+All printing balances are cleared out at the end of the College school year.
+So after Summer School 2014 is complete the balance on your account will be made .00 and prior to the start of Fall 2015 - $5.00 will be added.

 The following printing restrictions apply to all printing in labs: